-All furloughed employees retain their seniority and will be removed from the seniority roster after one year of furlough.
+Furloughed employees retain their seniority except mechanics hired on or after January 1, 1984, will be removed from the seniority roster after one year of furlough.
 Furloughed employees must maintain their current mailing address on record with the Company.

-The Company will recall involuntarily furloughed employees in seniority order by notification first by phone and failing that notice will be made in writing and mailed in a manner that allows for proof of the date the letter was mailed, for example USPS proof of mailing, Priority Mail, Certified Mail, UPS, FedEx, etc. A list of recalled employees will be furnished to the local Union.
+The Company will recall employees in seniority order by notification first by phone and failing that by U.S. Mail.
+A list of recalled employees will be furnished to the local Union.
 Employees receiving a notice of recall will immediately acknowledge receipt by phone and will report for work on the tenth day of the recall notice, unless a different date is agreed to by the Company and employee.

 Employees having other employment, who are recalled for a period of work less than 45 days, may reject the offer without loss of seniority if sufficient employees are available to meet the Company recall needs.
-Furloughed employees who are recalled (voluntary and involuntary) who fail to return by the tenth day of the recall notice or to arrange a different date that is agreed to by the Company and employee will forfeit seniority rights and be removed from the seniority roster.
+Furloughed employees failing to comply with these provisions will forfeit seniority rights and be removed from the seniority roster.